Moshimo itsu no hi ka umare kawareru no nara ba

 "Actually, no. The point of the game's really to give people a hard time."

 Thinking about the dare Makoto made her do, Rei agreed to a certain extent.
 "I see your point."

 "But that's not the point!"
 Minako shook her head, getting irritated.

 "Why I'm Here?
 Of all the songs I wrote, of all the songs I sang, why did you choose I'm Here?"

 Minako looked into Rei's eyes intensely.
 No matter how much she thought about it, she failed to come to an understanding of the miko's choice.
 Of all the songs she ever sang, or even just counting the ones she wrote, I'm Here was the least popular of her songs (even though it was still pretty high ranked compared to songs published around the same period).
-It has the slowest overall rhythm amongst all her songs, has a more melancholy melody, and had a lack of general theme, feeling as if it was just a flow of words.
-From the online poll, the few people that actually listed this song as their top favourite were all of a more elderly group, and her manager even wondered if the result was trustable There is a reason why the song was never published on television but just as a special addition in the CD along with Sayonara Sweet Days.
-She couldn't fathom how someone would like that particular song when there are others, and she needed to know.
+It had the slowest overall rhythm among all her songs, with a more melancholy melody, and had a lack of general theme; the lyrics were as if it was just a flow of words.
+From the online poll, the few people that actually listed this song as their top favourite were all of a more elderly group, and her manager even wondered if the result was trustable.
+There is a reason why the song was never published on television, but just as a special addition in her fifth album along with Sayonara ~ Sweet Days.
+She couldn't fathom how someone would like that particular song when there were many others to choose from, and she needed to know.

 "Because it's the only song that I can hear your voice."

 The idol was taken aback by Rei's manner of indifference, answering her as if it was the most obvious thing in the whole world.
 "My voice?"
-She immediately went through all her songs in her mind, wondering if the background music or the audio effects altered or covered her voice too much.
+She immediately went through all her songs in her mind, wondering if the background music, backup voices, or the audio effects altered or covered her natural voice too much.